First Time User? Enroll now.

-If you're not fully vaccinated, you need to take extra precautions, such as wearing a mask in indoor public areas and in crowded outdoor areas.
+If you're not up to date on your COVID-19 vaccines, you need to take extra precautions, such as wearing a mask in indoor public areas and in crowded outdoor areas.

-If you're fully vaccinated, there's still a small chance you can get and spread COVID-19 and not have any symptoms.
-If you live in an area where COVID-19 is spreading quickly, wear a mask in indoor public areas.
+If you're up to date on your COVID-19 vaccines, there's still a chance you can get and spread COVID-19 and not have any symptoms.
+Your risk for getting or spreading COVID-19 depends on the level of community risk, such as the number of positive cases and/or hospitalizations in the area where you live.
+If you live in an area where COVID-19 is spreading quickly, wear a well-fitting mask in indoor public areas.
 You may also want to wear a mask if you:

 Be sure to follow all instructions from the CDC and your local health authorities.
 These may include stay-at-home orders, guidelines for social distancing and masks, and information about access to health care, COVID-19 testing, and other essential services.

 If you were exposed to someone with COVID-19 AND you don't have symptoms AND you are up to date on your COVID-19 vaccines or you tested positive for the COVID virus in the last 90 days and have recovered, you don't need to stay in the place where you live or separate yourself from others.